yashmahalwal/ask2ai-task/README.md

    npm run build
    ```
 3. **Start the server:**

    ```bash
    npm start
    ```

    The server will start and expose the GraphQL API at `http://localhost:4000/graphql` (or the port specified in your environment).

+   > **Tip:** You can use the built-in GraphQL Playground (Apollo Sandbox) at [http://localhost:4000/graphql](http://localhost:4000/graphql) to explore the schema, run queries, mutations, and subscriptions interactively.

 ### Development Workflow